dhellmann/pymotw-3/source/site/index.rst

 that exist are added to :data:`sys.path`.
 This output shows the framework version of Python installed on a Mac OS X system.

 ..
-DO NOT COG because virtualenv gives misleading output
+NOT RUNNING because virtualenv gives misleading output

 .. code-block:: none